Tilda Swinton Narrates ‘Goliath’ VR Film Exploring Mental Illness, Set to Premiere at Venice Film Festival

 Directed by Barry Gene Murphy and May Abdalla, “Goliath” is a 25-minute animated VR experience that “explores the limits of reality, demonstrates the weight of mental illness and lauds the supportive power of the gaming community.”
 The project, slated to premiere Sept.
 1, is from U.K. creative studio Anagram in a co-production with Paris production firm Floréal Films.

 Swinton is the voice of Echo, the narrator who guides users through the many realities of Goliath, a man who spent years in isolating mental health institutions but who finds connection in multiplayer games.
-The VR experience is meant to shed an empathetic light on the condition of schizophrenia while taking users through multiple worlds to uncover Goliath’s story.
+The VR experience, based on one man’s true-life story, is meant to shed an empathetic light on the condition of schizophrenia while taking users through multiple worlds to uncover Goliath’s story.

 “Goliath: Playing With Reality” is part of the 2021 Venice Film Festival’s VR lineup presenting some three dozen titles, taking place Sept.
 1-11 at the festival’s main venue as well as online via HTC’s Viveport and Facebook’s Oculus from Sept.
 1-19.